brson/contract-game/doc/notes.md

 for many reasons.

 Smart contract programming continues to be challenging.
-Learning new things always is I knw, but I'm finding myself surprised at how long it is taking me to turn the corner and understand what I'm doing.
+Learning new things always is I know, but I'm finding myself surprised at how long it is taking me to turn the corner and understand what I'm doing.

 Programming a smart-contract-based application for Substrate requires at least three kinds of expertise:

-- Rust programming and its idiosyncracies and ecosystem
+- Rust programming, and its idiosyncracies and ecosystem
-- Node programming and its complexly layered ecosystem
+- Node programming, and its complexly layered ecosystem
-- Blockchain technology and its alien and rapidly changing form of software construction and interaction
+- Blockchain technology, and its alien and rapidly changing form of software construction and interaction

 If one doesn't literally need to be an "expert" in